 Remote Sensing and Geospatial Analysis Lab (RSGAL)

 The Remote Sensing and Geospatial Analysis Lab offer workshops periodically throughout the year.
 Topics include Object Based Image Analysis (OBIA), LiDAR, and UAS/drone technology.
-For more information on these offerings, contact Professor Joseph Knight in the Department of Forest Resources.
+For more information on these offerings, contact Professor Joe Knight in the Department of Forest Resources.

 QGIS Training Material